elpnt/inkdrop-code-title/README.md

 Type a colon(`:`) and a title after a `language` tag in a fenced code block as follows.

 **Default Light**

 ![code-title light image](./img/light.png)

 **Default Dark**

 ![code-title dark image](./img/dark.png)

 ### Title Position

 You can choose the position of titles in the plugin settings.

 **Inside of the code block (default)**

 ![inside](./img/inside.png)

 **On top of the code block**

 ![top](./img/top.png)

-## CHANGELOG
-- 2.0.0
-  - able to move a title in a code block

-- 1.1.0
-  - improve color contrast

-- 1.0.0
-  - stable release

-- 0.4.0
-  - allow spaces in a title